2010-2011 BUDGET APPROVAL

-Since 2001, the Board of Directors has annually appointed a Budget Committee to work with the Board of Directors in developing a new budget for the upcoming fiscal year.
-The Budget Committee was made up of the District’s three Board Members: Bob Morris, Keith W. Corp, Jr. and Richard Fujas and three District patrons: Willard Chapman, Bob Nelson and Lowell Fowler.
+In following the same procedure started by previous boards, the current Board of Directors once again appointed a Budget Committee to work with them to develop the new budget for the 2010-2011 Fiscal Year.
+The Board was pleased to have the same three District patrons serve on the Committee again this year.
+The Budget Committee was made up of the District’s three Board of Directors; Bob Morris, Keith W. Corp, Jr. and Richard Fujas and District patrons: Willard Chapman, Bob Nelson and Lowell Fowler.

 Lien Search $55.00